 Asset Forfeiture Dictionary

-An assets forfeiture order is an order allowing the State to confiscate and dispose of property (the property is normally subject first to a restraining order).
+An assets forfeiture order is an order allowing the state or federal government to confiscate and/or dispose of property (the property is normally subject first to a restraining order).

 Commonwealth Director of Public Prosecutions (DPP)